simtony/mlrunner/README.md

 Edit `params.yaml` and then hit `run`.

-See `run -h` for available command-line args.
-See comments in `params.yaml` for available of configurations.
+See `run -h` for command-line args available.
+See comments in `params.yaml` for configurations available.

 For typical use cases see `examples`.

 ## Example